mbasaglia/mini_apps/Readme.md

 `server/mini_event/models.py` defines the database tables in python code using [Peewee](https://docs.peewee-orm.com/en/latest/peewee/models.html).

-`server/mini_event/mini_event.py` Handles all the logic and events.
+`server/mini_event/mini_event.py` handles all the logic and events.

+The front end is split into 3 files:

+`client/index.html` has the HTML structure.
+`client/style.css` contains the style.
+`client/mini_event.js` handles the client-side logic.

+There are more files both in `server/` and `client/` that handle all the boilerplate and low-level connection workings, these can be easily reused.

 Web Socket Messages